Tech Industry

 The Big Five Allocation Breakdown

-As shown above, the allocation wasn't random—it was strategic.
 Microsoft's commanding 28% share reflects their deep Azure partnership and $13 billion OpenAI investment.
 Meta's substantial 24% signals their desperate pivot to AI infrastructure after massive Reality Labs losses totaling over $46 billion since 2019.
-These aren't just purchasing decisions—they're multi-billion dollar bets on the future of artificial intelligence.

-The patterns illustrated here reveal something deeper than mere business deals.
+The patterns reveal something deeper than mere business deals.
 Each allocation represents Jensen Huang's personal bet on which company will best advance NVIDIA's ecosystem dominance.
 OpenAI's modest 6% allocation, despite their ChatGPT success, shows the limits of pure innovation without established infrastructure partnerships.
-In Silicon Valley's power hierarchy, having cutting-edge AI models matters less than having the infrastructure to scale them globally.

 "Jensen [Huang] essentially picked the AI winners for the next three years.
 If you're not on this list, you're not competing in frontier AI."